Chaoses-Ib/DirectoryOpus/Manual/scripting/resources/string_resources.md

 The values for the **lang** attribute correspond to the names of the Directory Opus language libraries (which can be found in the **/home/Language** folder) – **english**, **deutsch**, **francais**, **cat**, **czech**, **espanol**, etc.

-Note that there isn’t currently a GUI for editing string resources like there is for dialogs, so you need to code the XML resources yourself if you want to use them.
+String resources can be edited using the GUI editor in the script editor.
+In button scripts you need to code the XML resources yourself if you want to use them.